openSUSE/news-o-o/_posts/2013-07-31-heroes-of-osc13.markdown

-## JÃ¼rgen Weigert for broadcasting
+## Jürgen Weigert for broadcasting

 ![Juergen](//news.opensuse.org/wp-content/uploads/2013/07/juergen.png)
 The openSUSE community is a world wide community of countless Geekos.
 It's not feasible for everyone to swing by Greece so it's extremely important that it's possible for the people who are no at the venue to participate of the event.
-Live video and recordings are a huge part of this effort and JÃ¼rgen is the Geeko who came up with the plan, the software and the setup to make this possible.
-Many people helped recording the event but you JÃ¼rgen organized it all and we thank you for that!
+Live video and recordings are a huge part of this effort and Jürgen is the Geeko who came up with the plan, the software and the setup to make this possible.
+Many people helped recording the event but you Jürgen organized it all and we thank you for that!